-The second application period for 2013-14 closed on 30 April 2014.
-The application period for 2014-15 will open on 1 July 2014 and close on 30 April 2015.
-The Australian Government will be providing $30 million in 2014-15 for Concessional Loans to eligible Queensland farm businesses for debt restructuring.
+The application period for 2014-15 opened on 1 July 2014 and will close on 30 April 2015.
+The Australian Government is providing $30 million in 2014-15 for Concessional Loans to eligible Queensland farm businesses for debt restructuring.

 The Bovine Johne's Disease Assistance Scheme which provides support to producers directly affected by the recent BJD response has been extended to 27 March 2015.

 The Queensland Government has implemented a personal protective equipment (PPE) rebate scheme to assist private veterinary practices in offsetting the cost of eligible PPE for use by veterinary surgeons in the testing of suspect Hendra virus cases.

 The Minister for Police, Fire and Emergency Services announced on 14 April 2014 that concessional loans for primary producers affected by Tropical Cyclone Ita are now available.